freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/010_Projections/+page.md

 1. Add the keyword `table` to the list property that you want to display as a table.
 Optionally, add one of the keywords `rows` or `columns`.
-2. Add a table-projection to the type of the property.
+2. Add a table-projection to the type of the elements in the list.
 The table-projection defines the headers of the table and which parts of the list elements are displayed in which row or column.

 <Note>